stackery/wild-rydes-workshop/readme.md

     1. Click on "Add New Secret
     1. Enter `unicornStableApiKey` for the "Secret Name"
     1. Enter `AI9MFcqVQM7BtIIWeJvsy1U1hvWOykBoawqzqW2r` for the "Secret Value" (Oops!
 We shouldn't have committed the secret in this readme!)
-    1. Click "Update" to save the secret under the "development" namespace in the AWS account and region for this environment
+    1. Click "Update" to save the secret under the /development/ namespace in the AWS account and region for this environment

 #### Backend Api
 Now that we have configured access to the Unicorn Stables™ service we now need to create our own api to take user requests to have a unicorn delivered to their location and fulfill that request via a rental from Unicorn Stables™.